Round Vase, Mobach, Utrecht

 100,00

 This striking matte wall plate, crafted in 1924, features the renowned Rhodian matte glaze patterns designed by Daniël Harkink and L.J.
 Müller around 1908.
-A stunning example of dark-toned Art Deco ceramics, it retains its original form and elegance, showcasing the timeless appeal of Plateelbakkerij Zuid-Holland’s craftsmanship.

 Inspired by Middle Eastern designs, the Rhodian decors became an international sensation and a best-seller, solidifying the factory’s reputation.
 As the largest pottery in Gouda, Plateelbakkerij Zuid-Holland dominated the market with its decorative pieces, producing more than any other manufacturer.
 Their darker, stylised floral high-glaze patterns, a hallmark of their artistry, were crafted between 1900 and 1924.